Civil Service Pension Scheme administration problems

 There should be no doubt that the very highest levels of government have grasped the seriousness of the situation and responded appropriately.

-HMRC’s second permanent secretary Angela MacDonald has been asked to lead a specialist team to help with the casework backlogs.
+HMRC’s second permanent secretary Angela MacDonald was asked to lead a specialist team to help with the casework backlogs.

-She and her team are developing a recovery plan to return the service to an acceptable standard.
+She and her team developed a recovery plan to return the service to an acceptable standard.

-The recovery plan includes the prioritisation of processing payments to the most urgent cases.
+The recovery plan includes the prioritisation of processing payments to the most urgent cases, but it also aims to return to the contractual levels of service by June.

-There will also be a surge team of over 150 additional staff deployed to work on reducing the backlog.
+There is also a surge team of over 150 civil servants deployed to work on reducing the backlog.
+This is on top of additional resourcing from Capita.

 A crucial element of the plan is providing interim financial support for members while they wait for their pensions to be paid.